Valpiccola/SanitySitemapGenerator/README.md

 Before running the script, make sure to configure the following variables according to your specific requirements:
 Adjust these settings in the script to match the specifics of your website and CMS setup.

+### baseUrl

-### baseUrl: This should be set to the base URL of your website.
+This should be set to the base URL of your website.
 Example: const baseUrl = 'https://www.example.com';

+### docTypes

-### docTypes: This array should include all the document types from your Sanity CMS that you want to include in the sitemap.
+This array should include all the document types from your Sanity CMS that you want to include in the sitemap.
 Example: const docTypes = ["page", "business", "author", "blog", "event"];

 ## Compatibility and Considerations